 Now you can roll out this new group policy on all servers and should then be able to configure and administer all servers using DSC.

 4.)
 Update Group Policy

-Now bring the new server into the domain and thus the server should actually receive the newly created policies automatically.
-But to make absolutely sure that this is the case, you can manually update the group policies once on the server itself.
+Now bring the new server into the domain and thus the server should receive the newly created policies automatically.
+However, to make sure that this is the case, you can manually update the group policies once on the server itself.

-Now, there should not anything in its way to configure the server with DSC and you can start to create configurations on the central administration server, roll them out and see what’s happening.
-But more about that in the next blog post 😉
+Now, there should not be anything in its way to configure the server with DSC, and you can start to create configurations on the central administration server, roll them out and see what’s happening.
+However, more about that in the next blog post. 😉

 Quelle: How to Enable WinRM via Group Policy

 Group Policy update due to errors in script execution